 Most opportunities are full-time from end of to early .
 The work period may vary by location.
-Continued part-time employment may be possible in fall and winter .
+Continued part-time employment may be possible in fall 2023 and winter 2024.

 Hourly rates of pay

-- full-time student registered at a recognized post-secondary institution (CEGEP, college, university)
+- be a full-time student registered at a recognized post-secondary institution (CEGEP, college, university)

 - be returning to full-time studies in

-- meet the minimum age requirement to work in the province or territory where the job is located
+- be of the age of majority in the province/territory where the workplace is located